terraform-aws-modules/terraform-aws-autoscaling/UPGRADE-4.0.md

   create_lc = true
 ```

-If you are using an eternally created launch configuration:
+If you are using an externally created launch configuration:

 ```hcl
   lc_name   = "externally-created"